 The Fund may pay transaction costs, including commissions when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-As of the date of this Prospectus, the Fund has not yet commenced operations and therefore portfolio turnover data is not available.
+For the fiscal period from August 9, 2023 (commencement of Fund operations), through July 31, 2024, the Fund's portfolio turnover rate was 51% of the average value of its portfolio.